 Fundamental # 3 – Create A Power Of Attorney

-There may come a time when you can no longer take care of your health care and financial affairs.
+There may come a time when you can no longer manage your health care and financial affairs.
 A power of attorney is a legal document in which you grant to another person (known as the attorney-in-fact or agent) the legal authority to take certain actions on your behalf.
 A health care power of attorney allows you to designate another person to make medical treatment decisions for you.
 A financial power of attorney allows you to designate the same or another person to act on your behalf regarding financial and legal matters.

 Regardless of how you choose to plan for retirement, keep in mind that these three fundamentals involve some of the most important family, business, legal, and tax decisions you will ever make.
-Planning can be time consuming, but neglecting to plan can cost your family much more than creating a plan.
+Planning can be time-consuming, but neglecting to plan can cost your family much more than creating a plan.